kvendrik/intercom-react/README.md

 What this means is that if you would get into a situation where you would have to unmount Intercom the three DOM nodes the library mounts (`#intercom-container`, `#intercom-stylesheet` and `#intercom-frame`) will stay mounted, as will the four event listeners the library mounts (2x `beforeunload` and 2x `message`).
 In other words the existing components are not unmountable.

 I wrote this component to create an isolated Intercom component that cleans up after itself when unmounted for a "true" React experience.

+## 🏗 Contributing

+1. Make your changes.
+2. Check your changes in the playground (`yarn playground`).
+3. Test you changes in/on multiple browsers and devices.
+4. Add/Alter the appropriate tests.
+5. Make sure all tests pass (`yarn lint && yarn test`).
+6. Create a PR.